-Operational performance has been below our expectations in AMP7
+Operational performance has been below regulatory expectations in AMP7

-Yorkshire Water has historically been a relatively strong operating performer, earning material ODI rewards in AMP6.
+Yorkshire Water has historically been a relatively strong operating performer, earning material rewards under outcome delivery incentives (ODIs) in AMP6.
 In AMP7, however, Yorkshire Water's operational performance has fallen increasingly short of regulatory expectations, which have become more demanding.
-In the first two years of the period, it reported ODI net penalties of £11.5 million, excluding customer service measures, discussed separately, and any reward or penalty for per capita consumption, which will be determined at the end of the period.
-In 2021-22, the largest failures were for water supply interruptions (including events over 12 hours), internal sewer flooding, and water quality compliance.
-The supply interruptions were caused by a "large number of highly impacting events", as well as the impact of Storm Arwen in November 2021.
-Partly offsetting these penalties, the company earned rewards for reducing the number of external sewer flooding incidents.
-Yorkshire Water continues to target a neutral ODI position over the five years of AMP7.
+In the first three years of the period, it incurred net ODI penalties of £28 million (in 2017/18 prices), excluding customer service measures, discussed separately, and any reward or penalty for per capita consumption, which will be determined at the end of the period.
+In FY 2022/23, the largest failures were for internal sewer flooding, water supply interruptions, and the number of main repairs, all part of the common performance commitments.
+Underperformance in internal sewer floodings was exacerbated by a dry summer followed by heavy rainfall towards the end of 2022.
+Partly offsetting these penalties, the company earned rewards on its bespoke performance commitments by reducing the number of external sewer flooding incidents.